seancorfield/next-jdbc/doc/prepared-statements.md

 This calls `rs/datafiable-result-set` behind the scenes so you can also pass a `:builder-fn` option to `execute-batch!` if you want something other than qualified as-is hash maps.

-> Note: not all databases support calling `.getGeneratedKeys` here (everything I test against seems to, except MS SQL Server).
+> Note: not all databases support calling `.getGeneratedKeys` here (everything I test against seems to, except MS SQL Server and SQLite).
 Some databases will only return one generated key per batch, rather than a generated key for every row inserted.
+You may need to add `RETURNING *` to your `INSERT` statements instead.

 ### Caveats